shubha4/shubha4/README.md

-- 👋 Hi, I’m @shubha4
+- 👋 Hi, I’m Shubha and I am a Master's student at the University of Washington!
-- 👀 I’m interested in ML/AI models as well Product Management!
+- 👀 I’m interested in Product Management while also focusing on Data Science by mainly coding in SQL and Python.
-- 🌱 I’m currently learning python and the best ways to create an ML model.
+- 🌱 I’m currently learning advanced SQL as well as web development using HTML, CSS and Javascript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Via [LinkedIn](https://www.linkedin.com/in/shubhat/)!

 <!---
 shubha4/shubha4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.